ms7m/dispike/README.md

 ## Caveats

 - Does not handle registring new commands.
-- Does not handle anything other then string responses.
-(However you are free to return any valid dict in your handler.)
-- Not on PyPi
 - Does not speak over the discord gateway.
 You'll need a server to handle requests and responses.
 - Python 3.6+